keboola/blog/_posts/2019-01-21-integrating-50-marketing-data-sources.md

 ---
 ### **Summary**

-**Client:** Computer Sciences Corporation (CSC), provides IT services, professional services, and solutions for large corporations.
+**Client:** DXC provides IT services, professional services, and solutions for large corporations.
 With an annual revenue of USD 12B, the company has  approximately 74,000 employees worldwide.

-**Purpose:** Consolidate the performance of various marketing channels into one easy-to-use dashboard available to a wide audience in CSC sales and marketing teams
+**Purpose:** Consolidate the performance of various marketing channels into one easy-to-use dashboard available to a wide audience in DXC sales and marketing teams

 **Data Sources:** Salesforce Developers Community platform (SFDC), Eloqua, Conductor, Adobe Social, Adobe Analytics… 50+ data sources in total!